 Sometimes the reason a dog is shedding can be harmful.
 Keep an eye out for the following causes of shedding.

 Mites: Hair loss in the face and feet coupled with itchy, red skin that may be thickened or scabbed.

 Endocrine abnormalities: Distinct areas of hair loss along with signs of increased drinking and urination.

 Nutrition: A dull or dry hair coat.
 Omega-3 fatty acids can help supplement nutrition.

 Shedding is a natural part of having a dog in your home.
-Some breeds are hypoallergenic or low-shedding, but most indoor dogs will shed at least some amount.
+Some breeds are low-shedding, but most indoor dogs will shed at least some amount.
 As long as you do some basic grooming with your dog and keep an eye out for harmful signs of shedding, it shouldn’t be a problem.
 You may also want to customize your dog care products to your pup’s shedding profile.
 Just remember that shedding is good for your dog and means their coat is working as it should be.